-Bathymetric data collected by the Client for the OWF array indicated that the water depths range between 15m and 49m LAT.
-This was corroborated by an analysis of publicly available bathymetric data, which further showed that water depths are likely to range between 17m to 47m LAT within the export cable corridor.
+Bathymetric data collected by the Client for the OWF array indicated that the water depths range between 12m and 39m LAT.
+This was corroborated by an analysis of publicly available bathymetric data, which further showed that water depths are likely to range between 0m to 27m LAT within the export cable corridor.

-Given the relatively shallow water depths across the majority of the Study Site, the potential consequences of threat spectrum UXO initiation are unlikely to be significantly mitigated by such a body of water and the degree of prospective risk mitigation in general (and consequence mitigation in particular) provided by the depth of water, is unlikely to have an effective impact on the results of the SQRA (at Section 8) - except in relation to small NEQ UXO (such as AAA projectiles), which are unlikely to cause significant consequences to surface vessels and/or personnel in deeper areas of the Site (as analysed at Section 8).
+Based on the available bathymetric data for the Study Site, it is unlikely that a significant degree of UXO risk mitigation will be afforded by the shallow water depths present.
+As a result, water depths are unlikely to have an effective impact on the results of the SQRA (at Section 8), with the exception of small NEQ UXO (such as AAA projectiles), which are unlikely to cause significant consequences to surface vessels and/or personnel in deeper areas of the Site.

-The water depths across the Study Site (in LAT) are presented at Figure 3 and Appendix 7.
+The water depths across the Study Site (in LAT) are presented at Figure 3 and Appendix 12.